 The submitted plans include shared lane markings (sharrows) along Toledo Road.
-The Planning Board further required "share the road with a bike" signage along the subject site's frontage on Toledo Road to supplement the roadway markings.
+Staff further recommends "share the road with a bike" signage along the subject site's frontage on Toledo Road to supplement the roadway markings.
 All the necessary right-of-way dedication has been provided for Toledo Road, Belcrest Road, and Adelphi Road, as required by the MPOT.